 Your Medicare Benefits…Key Nuts and Bolts To Know

 Your Medicare benefits…are they really baffling you?
 Are you wondering if the Medicare option you have elected is a wise choice for you?
 If so, fear not, you are like many seniors I have worked with over the years.
 No one likes to deal with insurance.
 Yes, understanding Medicare “ins and outs” can be challenging.
-The goal here is to put that to rest and lay out what you need to know.
+The goal here is to lay out what you need to know and put the challenges to rest.
 Someday we’ll get a video out.
 Until that day, here is today’s post, where I am putting together a simple guide so you have a better understanding of what you need to know to make a good choice for your Medicare coverage.

 Medicare Stress?